helloamandamurphy/tasker-frontend/DevLog.md

 # Dev Log
 *Started a little late, on April 2.
 But what the heck.*

-## What's Working
+## What's Working / Done
 * User Signup, Login, Logout
 * User can view and create new lists
+* Videos 1-9
+* Need to update NavBar to show different options when the user is logged in or not logged in.

 ## What's Left To Do
 * Video 10
 * Video 11
 * Video 12
-* Need to update NavBar to show different options when the user is logged in or not logged in.
+* When I sign in, the sign in form is still rendering.
 * Change Signup/Login password input type to password vs. text
 * Add/view tasks
 * Add basic navigation via NavBar
 * Add CSS

+### For Project Completion
 * Write Blog Post
 * Record Demo Video
 * Submit Project